 Qualifications of a Washington Notary Public

 To be able to qualify as a Washington Notary Public, an individual must meet the following requirements:

-Should a person meet this criteria, they may submit an application to become a notary in Washington.
+Should a person meet these criteria, they may submit an application to become a notary in Washington.
 The application must also include financial assurance in the form of a Washington Notary Bond.